 - “I would like to thank Think Pacific for the best experience of my life.
 Living in Namuka village for one month, staying with a wonderful family that I can now call my own and working at the local school alongside an amazing team have given me memories that I will never forget.
 This experience has been a true privilege.” -- Andoni

-2. Volunteer in Indonesia with Volunteer Programs Bali
+Best for Work with Children: Volunteer Programs Bali

 Receiving the second top marks for volunteering abroad programs, with a 96% positive rating from 222 alumni reviews, Volunteer Programs Bali comes in second place.